 Please note the staff who attend do so from their spare time (and generally this means their work holiday entitlement) and receive no pay whatsoever for attending.
-We have compared our cost with other week-long activities and generally we think our fee represents good value for money.
+We have compared our cost with other week-long activities and think our fee represents good value for money.

 Payments, Cancellations and Refunds

 Please note that due to the fact that we have to place booking for facilities and activities well in advance, and are unlikely to receive any reimbursement for fewer attendees, we regret that refunds for non-attendance of camp will not be given after 31 May 2017.
 If you wish to cancel your child’s attendance before 31 May 2017, we will refund your payments less the deposit and any charges we are unable to claim back from external providers.
 If you cancel your child’s attendance we will offer that place to another cadet as soon as possible.

-Details of how the cadets will get to and from camp will be issued in July.
+Details of how the cadets will get to and from camp will be issued in late July.
 Any parent/guardian who wants to drop their child off at camp later or collect them earlier must email the Admin Office so we can discuss suitable arrangements.
 We regret that we cant offer a reduced fee for reduced attendance.
 Advance Party details will be issued in due course.
 Only those cadets contacted by the Training Officer will be on the Advance Party so if your child is not contacted they will be on the Main Party.

 Travel, Equipment, Clothing and Administration